flexera-public/policy_templates/cost/azure/unused_ip_addresses/README.md

 This policy has the following input parameters required when launching the policy.

  - *Email addresses* - A list of email addresses to notify
- - *Exclude Tags.* - A list of tags used to excluded IP addresses from the incident.
+ - *Exclude Tags* - A list of tags used to excluded IP addresses from the incident.

 ## Policy Actions